Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 A seller who lists at $825,000 when the market supports $800,000 is not risking $25,000.
 They are risking $25,000 plus the carry cost of the additional days it takes for the market to prove them wrong.

-If that $25,000 overprice adds 45 days to the listing, the carry cost at $179 per day is $8,055.
-The total cost of overpricing is $33,055 — the $25,000 reduction plus $8,055 in carry costs during the extra time on market.
+If that $25,000 overprice adds six extra weeks to the listing, the carry cost over those weeks runs into the thousands.
+The total cost of overpricing is the reduction plus every day of carry it took the market to force it.

 And that assumes the home eventually sells.
 If it expires and relists, the carry cost continues while the seller finds a new agent, resets the marketing, and starts over with a listing that now has 120+ days of market history working against it.